Raven (drag queen): Early Drag Race appearances

+Post All-Stars work

-Petruschin returned to Drag Race as RuPaul's make-up artist for the ninth season, episode 3.
-He eventually received a nomination for the 2018 Make-Up Artists and Hair Stylists Guild Award in the category "Television and New Media Series: Best Contemporary Makeup".
+Petruschin returned to Drag Race off-camera as RuPaul's make-up artist, beginning with the ninth season.
+He received a nomination for the 2018 Make-Up Artists and Hair Stylists Guild Award in the category "Television and New Media Series: Best Contemporary Makeup".
 For his work on the tenth season, he received a nomination for the 70th Primetime Emmy Awards in the category Outstanding Makeup for a Multi-Camera Series or Special.
 He won an Emmy for his work on the twelfth season.
-Aside from doing RuPaul's make-up since 2017, he has served as a creative producer for All Stars since its third season and for Drag Race since its tenth.
+Aside from doing RuPaul's make-up, she has served as a creative producer for All Stars since its third season and for Drag Race since its tenth.

-Other appearances

-Featured in a commercial promoting the syndication run of the cable television series Nip/Tuck on the Logo network, Raven lip synced to the theme song "A Perfect Lie" as he caresses a syringe close to his lips.
-The commercial is based on one of his past drag performances.
-He also has made a guest appearance in an episode of Logo's reality series, Pretty Hurts, which documents the life and career of celebrity medical aesthetician Rand Rusher.
-Raven was also featured on an episode of America's Next Top Model, Cycle 8, in which he participated in a photo shoot with each of the show's contestants in male drag and paired with a drag queen.
+In a commercial promoting the syndication run of the cable television series Nip/Tuck on the Logo network, Raven lip synced to the theme song "A Perfect Lie" as she caressed a syringe close to her lips.
+The commercial was based on one of her past drag performances.
+She has also made a guest appearance in an episode of Logo's reality series, Pretty Hurts, which documents the life and career of celebrity medical aesthetician Rand Rusher.

+Raven appeared in an episode of America's Next Top Model, Cycle 8, during a photo shoot where each of the show's contestants dressed in male drag and paired with a drag queen.

 Raven made a cameo in the 2011 music video for "Diamond Crowned Queen" by RuPaul's Drag Race season three winner Raja.
-His cameo was praised by critics, who named him the "magnificent Raven".
-In 2012, along with other RuPaul's Drag Race contestants, he appeared in another music video, "Queen" by Mimi Imfurst's band Xelle.
+His cameo was praised by critics, who named her the "magnificent Raven".
+In 2012, along with other RuPaul's Drag Race contestants, she appeared in another music video, "Queen" by Mimi Imfurst's band Xelle.
 He also starred in the music video "Feed Me Diamonds" by MNDR.

-In 2014, Raven and Raja started a weekly YouTube fashion critique show on World of Wonder's channel called "RuPaul's Drag Race Fashion Photo RuView", where they discuss fashion from mostly Drag Race alumni.
+In 2014, Raven and Raja started a weekly YouTube fashion critique show on World of Wonder's channel called "Fashion Photo RuView", where they discuss fashion from mostly Drag Race alumni.
 He has appeared on multiple other WOW shows as well.

-As Raven has become busy with the Drag Race franchise, spotting a Raven performance has become rare.
+Focusing his efforts on film projects, Petruschin currently rarely performs in live drag shows.

 Legacy

 In 2016, Raven was included as an inspiration in Vanity Fair's "100 Years of Drag Fashion" video, alongside iconic drag performers Divine, David Bowie, and RuPaul.
 The video presented his style as the epitome of 2000s-era drag.
-Raven is widely cited as creating the “face of drag”, even inspiring RuPaul’s original make-up artist, Mathu Andersen.
+Raven is widely cited as creating the “face of drag”, even inspiring RuPaul's original make-up artist, Mathu Andersen.
 RuPaul's Drag Race season six winner Bianca Del Rio has also stated that many young drag queens use Raven's style.